Class of 2026

 Stefan Murdiono

-• Areas of Study: Business Analytics, Applied and Computational Mathematics and Statistics
+• Areas of Study: Finance; Applied and Computational Mathematics and Statistics; Real Estate

 • Hometown: Jakarta, Indonesia

-Stefan Elliot Murdiono is a Hesburgh-Yusko Scholar from Jakarta, Indonesia, double majoring in Business Analytics and ACMS (Applied and Computational Mathematics and Statistics).
+Stefan Murdiono is a Hesburgh-Yusko Scholar from Jakarta, Indonesia, pursuing a double major in Finance and Applied and Computational Mathematics and Statistics (ACMS) with a minor in Real Estate at the University of Notre Dame.

 Martina Ponce